hackclub/hackclub/workshops/README.md

 Welcome to our workshops library, where you'll find all the workshops offered by Hack Club.
 Choose a track to get started!

+Each workshop is around an hour long and walks you through the process of _building something™_ (like a website, app, or game).
+Our philosophy is that the best way to learn to code is to immediately get your feet wet and build real things (instead of starting out learning concepts).

+The best way to utilize these workshops is to choose a track and then set aside 3-4 hours after each workshop to keep expanding on what you built (for example, adding multiplayer support to the [Soccer game](soccer/README.md)).

+If you have any questions or run into any trouble, just ask us on the Slack ([click here](../SLACK.md) for instructions on joining the Slack) :smile:.

 ## Tracks

 **HTML + CSS + JS** _learn to make basic websites_